Relational Models for the Lambek Calculus with Intersection and Constants

 The completeness and incompleteness results presented in this article reveal the following peculiarities of relational semantics for the Lambek calculus and its extensions.
 First, Lambek's non-emptiness restriction indeed matters, and without it strong completeness surprisingly fails when the system includes both multiplicative and additive conjunctions (i.e., product and intersection).
 Weak completeness still holds.
 One of the conjunctions is fine for strong completeness.
 Second, adding one or both explicit constants~$\Zero$ and~$\One$ ruins completeness even in the weak sense.
 Fortunately, there are easy and arguably natural ways of modifying the models which restore completeness.

 The counterexamples to weak completeness with constants are actually very deep ones.
 They show that these constants allow building constructions (e.g., $\Zero \SL (\Zero \SL A)$, $\One \wedge B$, or $\One \SL (C \SL C)$) which obey structural rules not available for arbitrary formulae.
 In particular, formulae of the form $\Zero \SL (\Zero \SL A)$ even obey classical Boolean logic!
 This suggests that axiomatising the {\em standard} interpretations for these constants is probably a hard problem.
-Here one would have to somehow hybridise the Lambek calculus itself and a structurally richer calculus (for comparison, see~\cite{KuznJANCL} where such attempts were made for constants $\Zero$ and $\One$ in the language semantics).
+Here one would have to somehow hybridise the Lambek calculus itself and another calculus with more structural rules.
+(For comparison, see~\cite{KuznJANCL} where such attempts were made for the case of language semantics.)

 From the point of view of complexity, we see that these constructions using constants behave much like exponential or subexponential modalities (i.e., enable structural rules, including contraction), which would probably make the complete theories for standard interpretations undecidable, cf.~\cite{LMSS,ChvalovskyHorcik2016}.
-These undecidability conjectures are supported by the analogous situation with constant~$\One$ in language models where undecidability was established~\cite{KanKuzSce2021IC}.
+These undecidability conjectures are supported by the analogous situation with constant~$\One$ in language models, where undecidability was established~\cite{KanKuzSce2021IC}.
 Even more interesting things in complexity could happen if we add some sort of infinitary operations, like Kleene star or iterated divisions, cf.~\cite{KuzSpeAPAL}.
 By now, we leave these questions aside as an interesting area of further research.